Can you use Coffee Filters in an Air fryer

 1. Oil Absorption: Coffee filters help absorb excess oil from fried foods, resulting in healthier and less greasy dishes.

-2. Preventing Spills: They act as a barrier to prevent small food items from falling through the basket, ensuring even cooking and minimizing mess.
+2. Preventing Spills: They act as a barrier to prevent small food items from falling through the basket, ensuring even cooking and minimising mess.

 3. Easy Cleanup: By lining the air fryer basket with a coffee filter, cleanup becomes simpler as it catches food particles and drippings, reducing the need for intensive scrubbing.